mapsteps/ultimate-dashboard/readme.txt

 Replace the default WordPress dashboard widgets with your own and give the WordPress dashboard a more meaningful use.

-Ultimate Dashboard is a clean & lightweight plugin that was made to optimize the user experience for clients in the WordPress admin.
+Ultimate Dashboard is a clean & lightweight plugin that was made to optimize the user experience for clients inside the WordPress admin area.

 Customize the WordPress Dashboard today!